 16. Create a magical event for your best customers or employees

-Another great Holiday marketing idea could be to create an event for your best customers or your employees.
-Employees are often forgotten when it comes to Marketing campaigns, but they are often your best supporters and promoters.
-So, creating an event with gifts, music, drinks and nice Christmas food might be an extra push for them to talk about your company, and encourage their friends and family to buy their gifts there!
+Another great holiday marketing strategy could be to create an event for your best customers or your employees.
+Employees are often forgotten when it comes to marketing campaigns, but they are often your best supporters and promoters.
+So, creating an event with gifts, music, drinks, and nice Christmas food might be an extra push for them to talk about your company, and encourage their friends and family to buy their gifts there!

 Mistakes to avoid in your Holiday Marketing Strategy